 but maybe that’s just me, i am kind of a perfectionist when it comes to sewing.

-i know delias offers inseams as short as 26" but i can’t vouch for their fit or quality since i’ve never tried them.posted about 5 years ago
+i know delias offers inseams as short as 26" but i can’t vouch for their fit or quality since i’ve never tried them.posted over 8 years ago

 Make Her Feel Welcome with Chic Points